xjustloveux/jgo/README.md

 Config required to be set file name, this file will be basic setting.

-jsql default file name is 'sql.json'.

-jlog default file name is 'log.json'.

-jcron default file name is 'cron.json'.
+jsql, jlog, jcron default file name is 'config.json'.

 You can override the basic setting by setting the env file name, env val or env key.